thousandbrainsproject/tbp.monty/rfcs/efficient_saccades.md

 In general, the one-object criterion is not met when operating with compositional objects and multi-object scenes.
 For example, if a saccade moves a sensor module's small receptive field off one object and onto another, its downstream learning module has no way of knowing that it is looking at a different object.
 During learning, this would result in a single "object" model that contains points from several objects, thus violating the requirement that each object is stored in its own independent reference frame.
 During inference, integrating the off-object observations will likely result in having collected a set of locations that does not exist as a subset in any stored models.
 The ensuing weakening of true hypotheses intended to estimate the target region's object will eventually have to be "made up" for, assuming we later return to the target object, which ultimately results in delayed convergence[^2].

 This RFC outlines two main strategies aimed at improving the speed and robustness of object recognition with compositional objects and in multi-object environments.
   1. We propose a strategy for selecting saccade targets that are contained within a region estimated to satisfy the one-object criterion.
 This depends on first having reasonably good estimates of the locations and spatial extents of one-object regions.
 To accomplish this, we plan to apply model-free segmentation techniques to wide field-of-view imagery.
-Model-based signals may also be used to generate segmentation maps de novo and/or refine model-free maps, but this topic is currently marked as an [open question](#open-questions).
+Model-based signals may also be used to generate segmentation maps de novo and/or refine model-free maps.
   2. In addition, we propose a set of optimization strategies designed to improve efficiency.
 In this context, efficiency refers to the number of steps taken to converge on an object and pose estimate.
 While these optimization strategies should improve inference speed in any setting (single-object, multi-object, etc.), faster inference may serve an additional purpose in the compositional/multi-object context; by reducing the number of steps needed to recognize an object, we may also reduce the likelihood of collecting mislabeled, off-object observations[^3].

 To implement these strategies, we propose the addition of two new components.
   - `SalienceMapSM`: a sensor module type that receives a wide, low-resolution field-of-view, performs model-free processing (e.g., salience estimation or segmentation), and outputs a set of CMP-compliant goal states.
   - `GoalStateSelector`: an arbiter that receives goal states from all sources (LMs and `SalienceMapSM`) and outputs a single goal state for the motor system.

+See [Architecture](#architecture) for details on these components.

 # Architecture